-Subject Matter: Discretionary Use (Apartment Building at 113 Country Road) Report Information Department: CEDP Attachments: memo, Attachments 1 Prepared By: Darryl Skinner Council Meeting Date: October 7, 2019
+Subject Matter: Discretionary Use (Apartment Building at 113 Country Road) Report Information Prepared By: Darryl Skinner Council Meeting Date: October 7, 2019

 Issue: The City of Corner Brook has received an application requesting permission to construct a second apartment building, (2 storey, 10 units) on the lot located at 113 Country Road, Corner Brook, NL.
 The building is located in the General Commercial Zone where the proposed use is considered a "Discretionary Use" of the City of Corner Brook's Development Regulations.